nicob15/Trajectory-Generation-Control-and-Safety-with-Denoising-Diffusion-Probabilistic-Models/README.md

 **Trajectory Generation, Control, and Safety with Denoising Diffusion Probabilistic Models**\
 Nicolò Botteghi, Federico Califano, Mannes Poel, Christoph Brune. \

-The paper was accepted at New Frontiers in Learning, Control, and Dynamical Systems - Workshop at the International Conference on Machine Learning (ICML) 2023. \
+The paper has been accepted at New Frontiers in Learning, Control, and Dynamical Systems - Workshop at the International Conference on Machine Learning (ICML) 2023. \
 The paper can be found at: [Link](add link to arxiv).

 ![alt text](Figure_1.png)